dart-lang/sdk/pkg/kernel/doc/nnbd_api.md

 #### Nullability attribute on types

-- `DartType.nullability` is added to `DartType` and the implementations are added to subclasses to subclasses (fields for InterfaceType, FunctionType, TypedefType, and TypeParameterType, concrete getter for `TypeParameterType`).
+- `DartType.nullability` is added to `DartType` and the implementations are added to the subclasses (fields for InterfaceType, FunctionType, TypedefType, and TypeParameterType, concrete getter for `TypeParameterType`).
 - Nullability parameter is added to constructors of InterfaceType, FunctionType, TypedefType, and TypeParameterType.
-- `TypeParameterType.typeParameterTypeNullability is added.
+- `TypeParameterType.typeParameterTypeNullability` is added.
 For details see section **Nullability of Intersection Types** of this document.
-- `TypeParameterType.computeNullabilityFromBound is added.
+- `TypeParameterType.computeNullabilityFromBound` is added.
+- `DartType.withNullability` method is added to `DartType` and is implemented in its subclasses.
+The method takes a single parameter, the desired nullability, and returns the type that is the receiver with the given nullability.
+If the receiver already has the nullability that is passed in as the parameter, the receiver object itself is returned, and a copy isn't created.
+If the types that are represented by a particular `DartType` subclass always have a certain nullability, like `dynamic` or `void`, invocations of `withNullability` on them always return the receiver.

 #### isRequired and isLate flags